Dheerajaktu/teachingNode/notes.md

 --------------------------------------
 # to push your code on github
-git add .
+git add . ,
-git commit -m "some message"
+git commit -m "some message",
-git push orgin main
+git push orgin main,